For hundreds of years, raw honey has been widely used for treating a number of health conditions.

 Don't worry about it if it does, because the honey is still good to eat and still very delicious.
 It's great to use as a spread for muffins, breads and pancakes.

-This type of honey can also be mixed in hot tea or coffee.
+This type of honey can also be mixed in hot tea or coffee but not boiling water.

 Many times,this honey that is unfiltered can only be bought right from a bee farm.

 This type of honey appears cloudier and has very fine textured crystals.

 It contains small flecks and particles of bee pollen, propolis (resinous mixture), honeycomb bits, and sometimes bee wing pieces.